kyma-project/kyma/docs/deep-dive/03-dd-expose-function-serverless.md

 >**NOTE:** Busola is not installed by default.
 Follow the [instructions](https://github.com/kyma-project/busola/blob/main/README.md) to install it with npx.

 1. Select a Namespace from the drop-down list in the top navigation panel.
-Make sure the Namespace includes the Function that you want to expose through an API Rule.
+Make sure the Namespace includes the Function that you want to expose through an APIRule.

 2. In the left navigation panel, go to **Workloads** > **Functions** and select the Function you want to expose.

-3. Switch to the **Configuration** tab and select **Expose Function** in the API Rules section.
+3. Switch to the **Configuration** tab and select **Expose Function** in the APIRules section.
 A pop-up box with the form will appear on the screen.

 4. In the **General settings** section of the pop-up box:

-    - Enter the API Rule's **Name** matching the Function's name.
+    - Enter the APIRule's **Name** matching the Function's name.

     >**NOTE:** The APIRule CR can have a name different from that of the Function, but it is recommended that all related resources share a common name.